top of page

 Fiction Editor, Oxford Magazine, Oxford, Ohio, 2008-2010

 I read and edited manuscripts for this annual literary journal.
-Other responsibilities included publicity, organizing public readings, and call for submissions.
+Other responsibilities included publicity, organizing public readings, and calls for submissions.

-I read with my cousin from the poetry braid project .
+I read with my cousin from the poetry braid project we’ve been working on since 2006.

 Research Assistant, ABAC Poll, Bangkok, Thailand, 2006-Present